Skip to main content

 After the Curation is Complete

 Upon creating a new resume, all of your Work Experience bullet points will be checked on by default.
-When you run the Auto-Selection tool, you'll see some of your bullet points and skills automatically checked off and rearranged based on their relevance to the matched job description.
+When you run the Auto-Select tool, you'll see some of your bullet points and skills automatically checked off and rearranged based on their relevance to the matched job description.

-NOTE: While Auto-Selection is designed to analyze the connected job description and suggest the most relevant resume content based on the keywords and requirements mentioned, as with any AI tool that we offer, we recommend you review the draft that is generated and make adjustments as you see fit.
+NOTE: While Auto-Select is designed to analyze the connected job description and suggest the most relevant resume content based on the keywords and requirements mentioned, as with any AI tool that we offer, we recommend you review the draft that is generated and make adjustments as you see fit.

-Since Auto-Selection determines which experiences and skills to select/deselect based on their relevance to the job description (i.e., it focuses beyond just keywords), you may see some statements containing a surfaced keyword that are deactivated.
+Since Auto-Select determines which experiences and skills to select/deselect based on their relevance to the job description (i.e., it focuses beyond just keywords), you may see some statements containing a surfaced keyword that are deactivated.
 This would be a case in which you can determine if you'd like to add that statement to your resume or not to increase your keyword match.

 If you run the tool and don't need much of a change, though, it means that the bullet points you have selected are already a good match for the job description!